Throughout the 1980s and '90s, Herb Baumeister murdered at least a dozen victims and buried their bodies on his Fox

 In November, police acting on the tip they received asked to search the property and told Julie that they suspected her husband was a murderer.
 Julie didn’t believe it at first.
 But then she remembered the fact that her young son had once brought home a human skull he found in the woods.
 Baumeister had told Julie at the time that the skeleton was part of an anatomical display his father, a doctor, had kept.

 Now, Julie was suspicious.
 But without enough evidence to go on, the police had to wait five months to conduct a search.
 Eventually, Baumeister filed for divorce and left home.
-Now alone on the property, Julie agreed to let the police carry out a search.
+Now alone on the property at Fox Hollow Farm, Julie agreed to let the police carry out a search.
 There, they uncovered the remains of 11 men.

 With news that the bodies had been discovered, Herb Baumeister vanished.
 His body was eventually found 8 days later in Canada and his death meant that Baumeister couldn’t be charged.
 And so, he officially remains only a suspect in the killings.
 But based on the bodies buried near his home, police eventually tied him to a string of murders stretching back to the 1980s.